vrsreeganesh/vrsreeganesh.github.io/README.md

 <!-- =============================== -->
 <!-- =============================== -->
 **DSP Firmware**, *Naval Physical and Oceanographic Laboratory*
-- Developed DSP firmware with functionalities meeting client specifications and project constraints.
+- Designed and developed DSP firmware with functionalities meeting client specifications and project constraints.
+- Involves signal detection using matched-filtering and processing detected signal according to system mode.
-- Programmed, tested, and integrated functionalities in MATLAB; later translated to C (mainly C89).
+- Programmed, tested, and integrated functionalities in MATLAB; later translated to C (primarily C89).
 - Unified, tested, and assessed DSP firmware for deployment on TIVA-C, an ARM Cortex-M4F based MCU.

 <!-- =============================== -->